 Antietam Humane Society is a Managed Admission Shelter.
-This means that, while we do our best to schedule our intake according to our space, we turn away no stray animal in need.
-We have also worked very hard in 2021 to become a “no-kill” shelter (meaning a live-release rate of 90% or higher for all of our animals).
+This means that, while we do our best to schedule our intake according to our space, we turn away no stray animal in need of our care.
+We have also worked very hard since April 2021 to become a “no-kill” shelter (meaning a live-release rate of 90% or higher for all of our animals).

-The only way that we are able to achieve this is through the generous support of our dedicated community, and with kittens, the best way to help is by fostering them in your home.
+The only way that we are able to achieve this is through the generous support of our dedicated community, and with kittens as well as some adults, the best way to help is by fostering them in your home.

-Fostering typically lasts anywhere from 2 weeks to 8 weeks depending how old the kitten(s) are.
-Generally they are in groups, but sometimes are single, and are just looking for a space to vacation away from the shelter so they can stay healthy until they are old enough to get spayed/neutered and made available for adoption.
+Fostering typically lasts anywhere from 2 weeks to 8 weeks depending how old the kitten(s) are or what medical issues an adult might need.
+Generally they are in groups, but sometimes are single, and are just looking for a space to vacation away from the shelter so they can stay healthy until they are old enough to get spayed/neutered and made available for adoption or recovered from medical issues.
 We ask that you bring them to the shelter for their vaccinations and contact us regarding any medical needs.

 You will be supplied with a crate, carrier, litter box/scoop, toys, and blankets for the duration of their stay with you and food and litter to get you started.